-parameters are often used directly or indirectly in stock assessment and fisheries management (Haight, et al., 1993; Polovina, 1987) These efforts are sensitive to both growth parameters and the model used to estimate those parameters.
+Growth parameters are often used directly or indirectly in stock assessment and fisheries management (Haight, et al., 1993; Polovina, 1987).
+These efforts are sensitive to both growth parameters and the model used to estimate those parameters.
 For example, the rate of instantaneous natural mortality M is a value of interest often inferred using empirical relationships between M and K (Ralston 1987, Jensen 1996, Thorson et al. 2017).
 Underestimating K will underestimate M, characterizing a stock as less productive than it actually is.
 If the management regime is linked to such a flawed estimate of stock productivity, then the stock is likely to be mismanaged and under harvested to its true biological potential.
 Conversely, an overestimation of K leading to an overestimated M can lead to overharvesting of a stock when it is believed to be more productive than it actually is.
-Therefore, accurate estimates of von Bertalanffy growth parameters areimporta
+Therefore, accurate estimates of von Bertalanffy growth parameters are very important for management.

-Results presented here 30+ years of efforts to determine growth for P. filamentosus in the Hawaiian Archipelago, including previously unreported tagging data, to estimate holistic growth parameters spanning much of the life history of the species.
+Results presented here synthesize 30+ years of efforts to determine growth for P. filamentosus in the Hawaiian Archipelago, including previously unreported tagging data, to estimate holistic growth parameters spanning much of the life history of the species.
 Growth estimates from data collected in the Main Hawaiian Islands did not differ from those reported from populations in the Northwestern Hawaiian Islands, though they do differ from those elsewhere in the species’ range.
 These findings are consistent with broad genetic homogeneity in the species throughout the Hawaiian Archipelago (Shaklee and Samollow 1984, Gaither et al. 2010, 2011).
 Parameter estimates derived from integrative models that incorporated additional length frequency and length-at-age data were better able to predict growth.
-These parameters were highly consistent those derived by radio-isotopic composition of otolith material and counts of otolith microincrements and annuli by Andrews et al. (2012) and those fit only with annuli data without L∞ by Ralston and Miyamoto (1983).
+These parameters were highly consistent with those derived by radio-isotopic composition of otolith material and counts of otolith microincrements and annuli by Andrews et al. (2012) and those fit only with annuli data without constraining L∞ by Ralston and Miyamoto (1983).

 An underlying assumption when using mark-recapture methodologies to estimate growth is that the act of tagging does not disrupt the growth of the individual.
-Estimates of individual growth between marking and recapture this study that have exclusively utilized a direct aging approach.
+Estimates of individual growth between marking and recapture in this study are consistent with studies that have exclusively utilized a direct aging approach.
 Had surgical implantation of marker tags disrupted individual growth, one would anticipate recapture sizes consistently less than those predicted with growth parameters from otolith-based studies.
 This was not the case.

-Estimated von Bertalanffy parameters underestimated growth in the largest fish. e speculate this may be the result of dimorphic growth between sexes should be accounted for in future attempts to refine growth parameters for the species.
+Estimated von Bertalanffy parameters underestimated growth in the largest fish.
+Improved fit of the models that incorporated larger fish sizes show the importance of adequate sampling.
+Additionally, we speculate this may be the result of dimorphic growth between sexes, where only one sex attains the largest sizes.
+Sex should be accounted for in future attempts to refine growth parameters for the species.
 The recapture rate in this study was approximately 10%.
-Low recapture rates may have been the result of large population sizes, shy behavior of individuals following tagging, or high mortality of tagged individuals due to predation, barotrauma, or other factors of disproportionate mortality.
-The effort to obtain each data point was roughly ten times that required by approaches, however analysis of data is substantially less involved than some other methods and describe observed growth, useful for validating growth estimates.
+Low recapture rates may have been the result of large population sizes, hook shy behavior of individuals following tagging, or high mortality of tagged individuals due to predation, barotrauma, or other factors of disproportionate mortality.
+The effort to obtain each data point was roughly ten times that required by direct aging approaches, however analysis of data is substantially less involved than some other methods and describe observed growth, useful for validating growth estimates.

 Acknowledgements